QuantumArjun/Augmented-Notes-GNNs/README.md

 * --test, default = false (whether you want to run in validation mode)

 * --save_dir, default = "../../results/data/vgae/", where you want to save your model

+While you're running the model, you can run the following command <code> "tensorboard --logdir="results/logs" </code> in order to see the results ive on tensorboard.

+And there you go!
+You're able to train and test the GNN locally on your computer.
+Unfortunately, in order to try it out on your own notes, you need access to the full dataset, which is currently 25gb.
+We are currently working on extracting just the title so that the prediction doesn't require accessing the full graph.